Anno Domini 2000, or, Woman's Destiny: Reception

-There are large slabs of intrusive detail about the intricacies of finance and federal imperial politics, and the novel did not sell well initially.
+Literary scholar Roger Robinson has described Anno Domini 2000 as "that unenviable kind of book that many have heard of [in New Zealand] but almost no one has read".
+His 2002 edition of the novel was published with the tagline, "The Utopian Novel That Got the Future Right".

 It has attracted posthumous recognition for its uncanny representation of New Zealand's female-dominated political, judicial and corporate executive hierarchies in 2000.
 It was reissued in 2001, and the University of Hawaii Press published its first American edition in 2002.
 An ebook version was published in 2013 by Hurricane Press with a retrospective chapter describing the origins of the book and the early newspaper reviews.